The 10 most important MDM system features your organization needs

 The right MDM software also allows you to control access, manage applications, and enforce specific security policies.

-The right MDM allows you to:
+A well-chosen MDM allows you to:

-- configure new devices without having to manually handle each unit,
+• configure new devices without having to manually handle each unit,

-- manage service applications and their updates on a fleet-wide level,
+• manage service applications and their updates on a fleet-wide level,

-- set up security profiles and policies for different user groups,
+• set up security profiles and policies for different user groups,

-- control access to device functions and corporate data,
+• control access to device functions and corporate data,

-- remote changes and updates in real time,
+• remote changes and updates in real time.

 This not only means less work for the IT team, but also greater cost predictability, security and easier scaling of the device fleet.